matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/l1-l2-interop.md

 ## Priority queue

-### How it works in zkSync Lite

-In zkSync Lite, we only have two operations:

-- `Deposit` to bridge funds from Ethereum to zkSync.
-- `FullExit` to bridge funds back to Ethereum.

-If users want to deposit or withdraw funds, they send a transaction request to the L1 smart contract.
-The request is appended to the priority queue.
-The queue has the following rules:

-1. All transactions are processed sequentially, i.e. FIFO.
-2. Each priority operation has to be processed by the operator within `X` days from submission to the contract.

-The first rule is strictly enforced by the smart contract.

-The second rule can be violated if the operator becomes malicious or unavailable.
-If that happens, the system enters **exodus mode**, where no new blocks are processed (on L1) and users can withdraw their funds without operator interference.

-### How it works in zkSync Era

-The previous design is sufficient for a system supporting only deposit and full exit operations.
+zkSync Lite is sufficient for a system that only support deposit and full exit operations.

-However, zkSync Era supports general smart contract computation which includes complex operations.
-For this reason, some of the principles had to evolve in order to preserve the stability of the network.
+zkSync Era supports general smart contract computation which includes complex operations.
+For this reason, some principles had to evolve in order to preserve the stability of the network.

 1. All transactions types are now supported by the priority queue.